Should My Other Pets Be Present During Euthanasia? Compassionate Considerations for Home Pet Euthanasia

 Ultimately, you know your pets best.
 Trust your instincts when deciding whether to include other pets in the euthanasia process.
 Whether they’re in the room or kept nearby, your love and care for all your pets will guide you in making the right choice.

 Saying goodbye to a cherished pet is a deeply personal and emotional experience.
-Including your other pets can provide closure and connection, but it’s just as valid to focus entirely on the pet who is passing.
+Including your other pets can provide closure and connection, but it’s just as valid to focus entirely on the pet who is passing and to allow your other pets to view and sniff them after they have passed.
 Whatever you decide, know that your love for them all is at the heart of this moment ❤️